LTC2378-FMC HDL project

 Overview

-The LTC2378-20 has a high speed SPI-compatible serial interface that supports 1.8V, 2.5V, 3.3V and 5V logic while also featuring a daisy-chain mode.
-The fast 1Msps throughput with no cycle latency makes the LTC2378-20 ideally suited for a wide variety of high speed applications.
+All devices in the family feature a high speed SPI-compatible serial interface that supports 1.8V, 2.5V, 3.3V and 5V logic while also featuring a daisy-chain mode.
+The fast throughput with no cycle latency makes the LTC23xx family ideally suited for a wide variety of high speed applications.
 An internal oscillator sets the conversion time, easing external timing considerations.
-The LTC2378-20 automatically powers down between conversions, leading to reduced power dissipation that scales with the sampling rate.
+The devices automatically power down between conversions, leading to reduced power dissipation that scales with the sampling rate.

 Applications: